Bloc/base-frontend-project/README.md

 $ grunt
 ```

 The application runs on port 3000 (configured in the [`Gruntfile.js`](https://github.com/joelip/base-frontend-project/blob/master/server.js)).
-To change the port, change the number highlighted below
+To change the port, modify the number highlighted below

 ```js
 connect: {